Article

 This gets us to the next question about the no-code/low-code platforms future: Could these solutions be so effective that hiring high-code developers and professional designers becomes unnecessary?
 The short answer is “No”, but let’s dive deeper into the topic.

-Will no-code/low-code replace custom application development?
+Will no-code/low-code replace custom development?

 Low-code/no-code market has indeed seen significant growth recently, but there is still a long way to go before these platforms replace custom application development entirely as there are certain low-code/no-code challenges waiting for those who decide to adopt this technology.